 We especially welcome applicants to work through the material with other applicants, both online and through our events.

 Plan to spend about an hour completing the application form during the application window.

 If you submit your application before the deadline, keep working on the requirements and tidying up your website.
 We will evaluate your progress as of the date the window closes.

 What kind of people are we looking for?

 We get asked this a lot, so we’re going to elaborate a little bit here.
 Firstly, we prioritise a cohesive cohort of people who we think will work well together over any strong individual candidates.

 Learning to code is just part of what makes you a good developer.
 We’re looking for candidates who can help us fulfil our goal of making the tech industry a more diverse and inclusive place.
 This means people who are excited to be part of a collaborative, peer-led learning environment.
 You should be willing to sacrifice some personal gain for the group’s learning.
 For example, we’d rather a group presents a technically incomplete project than one person stays up late writing code that no one else understands.

-The tech industry is disproportionately white and male.
+The tech industry is disproportionately white, male and university-educated.
 If this describes you please reflect on how you can help change this.
 Do some research on how to be a good ally to those who are under-represented in tech so you can be a positive influence on your cohort.